Unforgiven (2008): Preliminary matches

-The pay-per-view event began with Mark Henry defending the ECW Championship Championship Scramble against Matt Hardy, The Miz, Chavo Guerrero, and Finlay.
+The pay-per-view event began with Mark Henry defending the ECW Championship in the ECW Championship Scramble against Matt Hardy, The Miz, Chavo Guerrero, and Finlay.
 The match began with The Miz and Matt Hardy, who performed a variety of wrestling maneuvers including The Miz performing the "Reality Check".
 After the first five minutes had passed, Chavo Guerrero entered the ring and quickly performed a body splash on Hardy and covered him for a pinfall, making him the interim champion.
 Guerrero continued with a variety of offensive maneuvers until Matt Hardy performed a Side Effect on Guerrero and covered him for a pinfall, making him the temporary champion.
 After the next five minutes had passed, Mark Henry entered the ring.
 The other three men attacked him, but Henry overpowered them and performed the World's Strongest Slam on Chavo Guerrero, covering him and scoring a pinfall to become the interim champion.
 After the next series of five minutes had passed, Finlay entered the ring.
 He attacked Henry and his storyline son Hornswoggle distracted Henry, allowing Finlay to strike him with a shillelagh, followed by a Celtic Cross on Hardy to become temporary champion.
 The match continued until Matt Hardy performed a Twist of Fate on The Miz.
 He covered The Miz and became the interim champion.
 Hardy continued to break up pinfall attempts until the end of the 20-minute time limit, at which time Hardy officially won the ECW Championship.

 In the next match, Cody Rhodes and Ted DiBiase defended the World Tag Team Championship against Cryme Tyme (Shad Gaspard and JTG).
 The match began with Cryme Tyme in control, and Shad threw JTG over the top rope onto Rhodes and DiBiase.
 Rhodes and DiBiase, however, isolated JTG in their corner and performed a number of offensive maneuvers on him.
 Rhodes attempted a moonsault onto JTG, but missed, allowing JTG to tag in Shad at the same time Rhodes tagged in DiBiase.
 Shad performed a back body drop on DiBiase, but while the referee was distracted, Rhodes performed a DDT on Shad.
 DiBiase attempted to cover Shad, but was forced to break the cover as Shad placed his foot on the bottom rope.
-JTG attempted an inside cradle pin on Rhodes, but Shad accidentally pushed DiBiase on Rhodes, reversing the pinfall attempt so that Rhodes scored the pin over JTG, retaining his and DiBiase's title in the process.
+JTG attempted an inside cradle pin on Rhodes, but Shad accidentally pushed DiBiase on Rhodes, reversing the pinfall attempt so that Rhodes scored the pin over JTG, retaining his and DiBiase's titles in the process.